 In 1986, I was accredited as a Humanistic Psychotherapist by the UK Association of Humanistic Psychology Practitioners (AHPP) from between 1987 to about 2007.
 Through that accreditation, I became registered with the UKCP as a Humanistic Psychotherapist.

 Even though we have now parted company, I still resonate to much of the Humanistic mode of Psychotherapy, but I am not exclusively a 'humanistic' psychotherapist.
 For some more general information about Humanistic Psychology, please click here and here.

-In the early 2000s, I tried to encourage the formation of a revised version of the European Association for Humanistic Psychology, but after some initial enthusiasm, nothing much happened about this.
-Humanistic Psychotherapy is still not represented in the EAP (which is a pity) but this can now be someone else's task.
+In the early 2000s, I tried to encourage the formation of a revised version of the European Association for Humanistic Psychology, but after some initial enthusiasm, nothing much happened.
+Humanistic Psychology and/or Psychotherapy is still not represented in the EAP (which is a great pity) but this can now be someone else's task.

-I have also written several articles on Humanistic Psychotherapy in"Self & Society" and also a chapter in a book on "Humanistic Psychotherapy" by Eric Whitton.
+I have written several articles on Humanistic Psychotherapy in the AHP's journal, "Self & Society" and also a chapter in a book on "Humanistic Approach to Psychotherapy" edited by Eric Whitton.